10 Best Places to Buy Abroad 2026

 SEARCH FOR PROPERTIES IN PORTUGAL

-Turkey stays at number eight – again.
-A popular choice for its affordability, but the average search budget has increased by 18% to £196,296.
+Turkey is up one place this year.
+A popular choice for its affordability, but the average search budget has increased by 18% to £194,583.
 Ironically it used to be the ‘affordable alternative’ to Spain, but this figure is now higher than the average search in Spain.

 SEARCH FOR PROPERTIES IN TURKEY

-If you are looking to get a really cheap home in Europe, Bulgaria remains the favourite choice and remains at number nine.
-Yet it is not as cheap as it once was: the average search in Bulgaria has increased by a whopping 77% from £35,487 to £66,727.
+If you are looking to get a really cheap home in Europe, Bulgaria remains the favourite choice and remains at number eight.
+Yet it is not as cheap as it once was: the average search in Bulgaria has increased from £35,487 to £62,401.

 Locations of most interest are topped again by locations in the rural north of the country in Veliko Tarnovo province: Pavlikeni, Polski Trambesh, Polski Senovets, Gorsko Kalugerovo and Nova Varbovka.